enkidevs/curriculum/Web/HTML/html-versions/html4-xhtml-and-html5.md

 ???

+What does XHTML stand for?

+???

+What is the main difference between HTML4 and XHTML?

+???

+Which of these HTML elements was not removed in HTML5?

+???

 * HTML4
+* eXtensible Hypertext Markup Language
+* all tags, once opened, must be closed in XHTML, but not in HTML4
+* `<form>`
 * HTML5
 * HTML1
 * HTML2
 * HTML3

-What does XHTML stand for?

-???

- * eXtensible Hypertext Markup Language
 * eXtensive Hypertext Madeup Language
 * eXpressive Hypertype Markup Language
 * eXtensible Hypertext Markup Library

-What is the main difference between HTML4 and XHTML?

-???

- * all tags, once opened, must be closed in XHTML, but not in HTML4
 * all tags, once opened, must be closed in HTML4, but not in XHTML
 * all elements must be written in uppercase in XHTML, but not in HTML4
 * All attribute values have to be written in lowercase in HTML4, but not in XHTML

-Which of these HTML elements were removed in HTML5?

-???
-???
-???
-???

- + `<basefont>`
+* `<basefont>`
- + `<center>`
+* `<center>`
- + `<font>`
+* `<font>`
- + `<strike>`
+* `<strike>`
- - `<small>`
- - `<big>`
- - `<input>`
- - `<form>`

 ---
 ## Revision

-All the tags used in XHTML are the same in HTML4.
-Which of the following was not considered the biggest new features in HTML5?
+Is this statement true?
+HTML5 supports approx. 50% of the presentational attributes that were in HTML4?

 ???

-HTML5 supports approx. 50% of of the presentational attributes that were in HTML4?

-???
+* No because there are no presentational attributes from HTML4 that are supported in HTML5.
+* No, because all presentational attributes from HTML4 are supported in HTML5.
-*
+* Yes.
-* F (none - all using CSS)
-* Play Videos without plugins
-* Websites can locate user’s location.
-* Create graphic using canvas
+* No, because presentational attributes only existed in HTML1.

 ---
 ## Quiz